logseq/docs/pages/Query function.md

-title:: Query table/function
+title:: Query function
 type:: [[Feature]]
 platforms:: [[All Platforms]]
-description:: This runs custom transformations on a query table's results, usually to calculate aggregations initial-version:: 0.2.6
+description:: This runs custom transformations on a query's results, usually to calculate aggregations initial-version:: 0.2.6

 ## Usage
-	- First, create a query table like this: query-table:: true
+	- First, build a query like this: query-table:: true
 	  {{query (property type book)}}
-	  Then, create functions by typing `/function` in a child block under the query table.
+	  Then, create functions by typing `/function` in a child block under the query's results.

 	  For example:
 		- How many books? `{{function (sum :qty)}}`